sonicj/redragon-ss552-spotify-control/README.md

 Screenshots:

 ```
-1. Create a scene (profile) 2. select ti 3. edit and rename 4.
-Expand 5.
+1. Create a scene (profile) 2. select it 3. edit and rename 4.
+Expand 5/6.
 Drag to a slot
 ```
 ![Main Layout](images/main-layout.png)
 - Playlist configuration in the property inspector